openair-collective/Carbon-Forming/README.md

 #### Firebase

-Our application has been desinged for deployment on the [Firebase app development](https://firebase.google.com) platform.
+The application has been designed to be deployed to the [Firebase app development](https://firebase.google.com) platform.
 The Firebase services that are currently used are:

 * [Cloud Firestore](https://firebase.google.com/docs/firestore/quickstart)
 * [Authentication for Web](https://firebase.google.com/docs/auth/web/start)